This itinerary explores one of Canada's

 View more climate information & imperial units

-Arrive into St John's, the capital of Newfoundland and Labrador and North America's oldest city.
+Arrive into St John's, the capital of Newfoundland and Labrador, and one of North America's oldest cities.
 Collect your hire car at the airport and stay 3 nights at Leaside Manor.
 (N)

-Today is at leisure to explore this historic city with history dating back more than 500 years.
-A 2-hour cruise to view icebergs is included (subject to weather conditions).
-Other recommended sights include the Provincial Museum of Newfoundland and Labrador, and the nearby historic fishing village of Quidi Vidi.
+Today is at leisure to explore the city, with history dating back more than 500 years.
+Recommended sights include the Provincial Museum of Newfoundland and Labrador, and the nearby historic fishing village of Quidi Vidi.
 (B)

-Drive to Bay Bulls this morning for a 90-minute interpretive puffin and whale-watching cruise (subject to weather conditions).
-During the summer months this area becomes a feeding ground for a number of whale species including humpback whales, fin whales and minke whales, although sightings cannot be guaranteed.
-After your cruise, we recommend visiting Castle Hill Historic Site, featuring the remains of French and English fortifications from the 17th and 18th centuries.
-(B)
+Drive to Bay Bulls this morning for a 90-minute puffin and whale-watching cruise (subject to weather conditions)*.
+During the summer months this area becomes a feeding ground for a number of whale species, although sightings cannot be guaranteed.
+After your cruise, we recommend visiting the remains of French and English fortifications from the 17th and 18th centuries at Castle Hill Historic Site (B)

 Today is at leisure.
-We recommend joining the 5km-long Skerwink walking trail, a gentle path that follows the rugged coastline for spectacular views of the surrounding villages set against the ocean.
+We recommend following the 5-km-long Skerwink walking trail, a gentle path that follows the rugged coastline, for spectacular views of the surrounding villages set against the ocean.
 (B)

-Travel west to Lewisporte today visiting Notre Dame Bay and Twillingate Island en route.
-Connected to the mainland by a bridge, Twillingate Island offers visitors sights of breathtaking ocean vistas, colourful fishing wharfs and pastel coloured houses.
-Continue to Lewisporte and stay overnight at Blue Water Lodge.
+Connected to the mainland by a bridge, Twillingate island has breathtaking ocean vistas, colourful fishing wharfs and pastel-coloured houses.
+Take a 2-hour afternoon cruise* to view icebergs from Twillingate and stay overnight at Harbour Lights Inn.
 (B)

 Today is at leisure to explore Gros Morne National Park.
-Recommended walks include a visit to Lobster Cove Head Lighthouse or the 4km Tablelands trail, which cuts across the flat topped tablelands in the south-west corner of the park.
+Recommended walks include a visit to Lobster Cove Head lighthouse or the 4-km-long Tablelands Trail, which cuts across the flat-topped tablelands in the south-west corner of the park.
 (B)

 Today is at leisure.
 We recommend driving further north today to visit L'Anse aux Meadows National Historic Site, where the remains of the earliest European settlement in the Americas has been found and a full scale replica of a Norse village reconstructed.
 (B)

-Drive south to Corner Brook, located in the Humber Valley.
-Stay 2 nights at the Inn at Humber Valley.
+Drive south to Steady Brook, located in the Humber valley.
+Stay 2 nights at the Marble Inn Resort.
 (B)

 Today is at leisure to explore the nearby mountains or coastline.
 (N)